-The criteria used in determining the scope of the financial reporting entity is based on the provisions of Governmental Accounting Statements No. 14, The Financial Reporting Entity, and No. 39, Determining Whether Certain Organizations Are Component Units (an amendment of No. 14).
+The criteria used in determining the scope of the financial reporting entity is based on the provisions of Governmental Accounting Statements No. 61, The Financial Reporting Entity.
 The District is the primary governmental unit based on the foundation of a separately elected governing board that is elected by the citizens in a general popular election.
 Component units are legally separate organizations for which the elected officials of the primary government are financially accountable.
 The District is financially accountable if it appoints a voting majority of the organization's governing body and: 1) It is able to impose its will on that organization, or 2) There is a potential for the organization to provide specific financial benefits to, or impose specific financial burdens on, the primary government.
 Because the governing bodies are substantially the same as that of the District, the District has six component units, which are considered blended component units, as follows: